 Regular brushing and flossing are effective ways to protect your smile to some degree, but at-home care simply cannot replace the procedures employed by skilled dentists.
 Gum disease can develop in areas of the gum line that are not accessible by a toothbrush, and cavities cannot be effectively treated with mouthwash.
-Drs.
-K.B.
-Parkes, Gary Waltemath, and Karen S Keenan at Iroquois Family Dentistry in Nashville, TN, offer a wide variety of preventative treatments that can ensure your teeth remain healthy and strong.
+Dr. K.B.
+Parkes, Dr. Tyler Smith, Dr. Jody Glover, and Dr. Megan Allred at Iroquois Dentistry in Nashville, TN, offer a wide variety of preventative treatments to ensure your teeth remain healthy and strong.

 Benefits of Cleanings and Exams

 The aim of our dental cleanings and exams is to prevent gum disease and all forms of damage to your teeth.
 Patients who maintain good oral health habits and visit dentists twice a year are less likely to develop gum disease or cavities.
 However, even the most diligent patients can develop cavities and gingivitis.

 Dental cleanings prevent mild forms of gum disease from developing into more serious forms of periodontitis, which can potentially lead to jawbone recession and even tooth loss.
 Dental exams can catch cavities early, helping you avoid the need for more complex treatments like root canals.
 Other benefits of cleanings and exams include:

 About 53,000 Americans will develop some form of oral cancer in 2019, according to the American Cancer Society.